Jorina Baars: Kickboxing

+Lion Fight

 After another four wins, she fought Cristiane Justino for the inaugural Lion Fight Muay Thai Women's World Welterweight Championship.
 Baars won a unanimous decision.
 Her first title defense was a rematch against Chantal Ughi.
 Baars won the fight by TKO, after Ughi retired after the third round.
 Her second title defense came against Martina Jindrová during Lion Fight 25.
 Baars won a unanimous decision.
 The third title defense came during Lion Fight 31 against Angela Whitley.
 Baars won a unanimous decision.

+ONE Championship

 After winning another four fights against Irene Martens, Athina Efmorfiadi, Anke Van Gestel and Amel Dehby, Baars signed with ONE Championship.
 She made her promotional debut during ONE Championship: Age Of Dragons against Christina Breuer.
 Baars suffered her first career loss, by a split decision.
+Her loss to Breuer was nominated for 2019 Combat Press Kickboxing Robbery of the Year.

+Return to Lion Fight

 In 2021, Baars signed a new contract with Lion Fight.
-She was scheduled to face Claire Clements in her promotional debut, at Lion Fight 68 on August 22, 2021.
+She was scheduled to face Claire Clements in her promotional debut, at Lion Fight 68 on 22 August 2021.
 Baars won the fight by unanimous decision.

+Enfusion

-Baars faced Sarah Worsfold for the vacant Enfusion Women's Featherweight Championship at Enfusion 109 on June 18, 2022.
+Baars faced Sarah Worsfold for the vacant Enfusion Women's Featherweight Championship at Enfusion 109 on 18 June 2022.
 She won the fight by unanimous decision.
-Baars made her first title defense against Erica Björnestrand at Enfusion 116 on November 19, 2022.
+Baars made her first title defense against Erica Björnestrand at Enfusion 116 on 19 November 2022.
 She won the fight by unanimous decision.
-Baars made her second title defense against Emma Abrahamsson at Enfusion 120 on March 18, 2023.
+Baars made her second title defense against Emma Abrahamsson at Enfusion 120 on 18 March 2023.
 She won the fight by a fourth-round technical knockout.
+Baars made her third defense against Lea Zufle at Enfusion 130 on 25 November 2023.
+She won the fight by unanimous decision.